refinedev/refine/documentation/docs/tableSearch.md

 <br />

-When the form is submitted, the `onSearch` method works and we get the search form values.
+When the form is submitted, the `onSearch` method runs and we get the search form values.
 We have to return an object of type `CrudFilters` for this method.

 ```tsx
 const { formProps } = useTable<IPost>({